frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 #### Execution Context

 In our example, we are going to use the same Execution Context described for the Server.
 However, for the sake of observing a slightly different runtime configuration, our client will be interpreting to `monix.eval.Task`.
-Hence, in this case, we would only need the `monix.execution.Scheduler` implicit evidence (`scala.concurrent` wouldn't be necessary).
+Hence, in this case, we would only need the `monix.execution.Scheduler` implicit evidence.

 We are going to interpret to `monix.eval.Task`, however, behind the scenes, we will use the [cats-effect] `IO` monad as an abstraction.
 Concretely, Freestyle has an integration with `cats-effect` that we need to add to our project if we are following the same pattern: